Your Guide to the Turkish Riviera

 For spa lovers:

 The most famous baths are at Dalyan, on the far side of Lake Koycegiz, and there are plenty of guided tours, such as a ride across the lake in a rustic wooden boat and entrance to the famed mud baths on the other side.
-The pools are so salt-heavy that you can actually float in them, just like you would in the waters of the Dead Sea.
+The pools are so salt-heavy that you can actually float in them, just like the Dead Sea.

 For those who prefer something less stinky, there are plenty of high-end spas that combine traditional hammam rituals with luxurious products and innovative new techniques.
 Luxury hotels offer aromatic oil massages and invigorating body scrubs that draw on centuries-old traditions and use of the excellent local produce.

 Sponsored by Jet2holidays, in association with Maxx Royal Resorts and Voyage Hotels, which have 5-star properties on private beaches along the Turkish Riviera.

 Maxx Royal Kemer Resort has an impressive 4000-square-metre spa where you'll be pampered like a VIP, and Maxx Royal Belek Golf Resort has a sprawling waterpark with 11 slides for family-friendly luxury.